Heiðmörk

 Vegetation

 Heiðmörk is well-vegetated.
 Cultivated forest covers over 20% of the total area.
 Wild birch forest covers a similar area.
 Moss and heather moors dominate outside forested areas, with notable lupine stands and grasslands.
 A large wetland area with marshes and fens exists near Elliðavatn, but wetlands are otherwise scarce in Heiðmörk.
-Nearly 200 high plant species grow in Heiðmörk, with numerous low plants and fungi.
+Nearly 200 vascular plant species grow in Heiðmörk, with numerous non-vascular plants and fungi.

 Wildlife

 Heiðmörk's diverse habitats, including woodlands, moors, and wetlands, support rich birdlife.
-Common breeding species include snipe, meadow pipit, redwing, and common redpoll.
+Common nesting species include common snipe, meadow pipit, redwing, and common redpoll.
 Recent woodland colonists include goldcrest, crossbill, and woodcock.
-Waterfowl breeding at Elliðavatn and other ponds include whooper swan, greylag goose, great northern diver, and various duck species.
+Waterfowl breeding at Elliðavatn and other ponds include whooper swan, greylag goose, common loom, and various duck species.
 Ptarmigans are common in Heiðmörk, especially in winter.
-Other breeding waders include golden plover, black-tailed godwit, dunlin, red-necked phalarope, whimbrel, and redshank.
+In addition to the common snipe, other wader species include golden plover, black-tailed godwit, dunlin, red-necked phalarope, whimbrel, and redshank.
 Merlin and gyrfalcon are regularly seen, as well as short-eared owls.

 Both Arctic foxes and mink inhabit Heiðmörk, with several dens found.
 Elliðavatn hosts all five Icelandic freshwater fish species: Arctic char, Atlantic salmon, brown trout, stickleback, and eel.
 The lake has rich benthic fauna but less diverse zooplankton.